 When memory allocation fails, Lua may not be able to execute the

-_ERRORMESSAGE
+_ERRORMESSAGE function.

 So, for this kind of error, Lua does not call

-the _ERRORMESSAGE
+the _ERRORMESSAGE function;

 instead, the corresponding function from the library

-returns immediately with a special error code (LUA_ERRMEM
+returns immediately with a special error code (LUA_ERRMEM).

-This and other error codes are defined in lua.h
+This and other error codes are defined in lua.h;

 Section 5.8.

-The only argument to _ERRORMESSAGE
+The only argument to _ERRORMESSAGE is a string

 describing the error.